Faramerz Dabhoiwala

-Faramerz Noshir Dabhoiwala (born 1969) is a historian and senior research scholar at Princeton University where he teaches and writes about the social history, cultural history, and intellectual history of the English-speaking world, from the Middle Ages to the present day.
+Faramerz Noshir Dabhoiwala (born 1969) is a historian and senior research scholar at Princeton University, New Jersey, United States, where he teaches and writes about the social history, cultural history, and intellectual history of the English-speaking world, from the Middle Ages to the present day.

 Education

-Dabhoiwala was educated in Amsterdam, the University of York and the University of Oxford where he was awarded a Doctor of Philosophy degree in 1995; his thesis was on prostitution in London in the 17th century and 18th century.
+Dabhoiwala studied in Amsterdam, Netherlands, and received his bachelor's degree from the University of York, before attending the University of Oxford, where he received his PhD in 1995.
+His dissertation was on prostitution in London in the 17th and 18th centuries.

 Career

-Before moving to Princeton, he was a member of faculty at the University of Oxford, where he holds life fellowships of All Souls College, Oxford and Exeter College, Oxford.
+Before moving to Princeton University, he was the Senior Germaine Scholar at Brasenose College, University of Oxford (1992–1994) and a Post-Doctoral Research Fellow at All Souls College (1996–1998).
+He is an Emeritus Fellow of Exeter College, Oxford.